OSHChip/Example_Hex_Files/OSHChip_CMSIS_DAP_Firmware/README.md

 ### The Firmware files

 * **lpc11u35_nrf51822_if_reports_OSHChip_1.0.bin**
+  Md5Sum: 4e8e75e39c4df5c8d747cf7bd3480122
   This is the default firmware that OSHChip_CMSIS_DAP is shipped with.
   When OSHChip_CMSIS_DAP is connected to your computer, it will show up in the list of drives as "OSHChip 1.0"
 * **lpc11u35_nrf51822_if_reports_MBED.bin**
+  Md5Sum: 54e64e75ae196dfe09e5174d22e201d4
   This is the alternative firmware that you can load into OSHChip_CMSIS_DAP With this firmware, when OSHChip_CMSIS_DAP is connected to your computer, it will show up in the list of drives as "MBED"

 ### How to install the Firmware

+This procedure is only needed if you want to change from the default firmware that is pre-installed in your OSHChip_CMSIS_DAP_V1.0 programmer/debugger.
+This could be because you want it to show up as "MBED" or because an update to the firmware is available.

 1. Hold the reset button while connecting the USB cable
 2. Should show up as a drive with the name "CRP DISABLD" (yes, missing an E)